"The Rabbits of Ravensbrück"

 COMMENTS

+Sentencing of Herta Oberheuser.
 Herta Oberheuser was a physician at the Ravensbrück concentration camp.
 This photograph shows her being sentenced at the Doctors Trial in Nuremberg.
-Oberheuser was found guilty of performing medical experiments on camp …
+Oberheuser was found guilty of performing medical experiments on camp inmates and was sentenced to 20 years in prison.
+Nuremberg, Germany, August 20, 1947.

 Herta Oberheuser was a physician at the Ravensbrück concentration camp.
 She performed medical experiments.
-She was found guilty of performing sulfanilamide experiments, bone, muscle, and nerve regeneration and …
+She performed medical experiments.
+She was found guilty of performing sulfanilamide experiments, bone, muscle, and nerve regeneration and bone transplantation experiments on humans, as well as of sterilizing prisoners.